OrionCummings/Bocce/NOTES.md

 * Limit Tests:
     * Chat: exceed the character limit
     * Court: get outside the bounds for more than 1 second

+## Code:

+* The UI layout must be calculated ONCE (or on window resize!)
+* UI layout data can then be passed to another part of init() to initialize the physics objects (court surface, walls, balls, etc...)
+ONCE!
+* UI layout data can then be passed to draw()